jmielkeway/ccos4rbpi_volume0/chapter01/logging.md

     return 0;
 }
 ```

-At necessary intervals, there is a boolean check to determine if it is necessary to flush the buffer.
-The function will return true and perform the flush if `254` characters - the resolution of the `MAX_BUFFER_DATA_FOR_NULL_TERM` macro - have been stored in the buffer.
+At key junctures, there is a boolean check to determine if it is necessary to flush the buffer.
+The function will return true and perform the flush if 254 characters - the value given by the resolution of the `MAX_BUFFER_DATA_FOR_NULL_TERM` macro - have been stored in the buffer.

 ```C
 static void cleanbuf(struct writebuf *w)
 {